AleksandrDenis/yoku-taberu-kitchen/README.md

 * I have manually tested all links in header, about us and lesson sections work.
 * I have confirmed that all text is easy to read and understand.
 * I have confirmed that the website is responsive to standard screen sizes.
-* I have manually tested all links in header, about us and lesson sections work.
 * I have confirmed that contact us form works.
 Requires entries in every field, will only accept an email in the email field and send button works.
-* I have confirmed all social media in footer work and opens in a new tab.
+* I have confirmed all social media links in footer work and opens in a new tab.

 ## Bugs
 * No bugs were found.